Zhong-Lab-UCSD/iMARGI-Docker/README.md

 file processing.
 You can install Docker CE with only two commands on well supported 64-bit Linux distributions, including Ubuntu, Debian, Fedora, and CentOS.

-Keep in mind, all the example command lines here and in the documentation are ran on a Linux system.
+Keep in mind, **all the example command lines here and in the documentation are based on a Linux system (Ubuntu)**.
 Most of time, the operations in macOS is the same as in Linux system, as it's also a Unix system.
 However, if you are using Windows system, some command lines need to be modified.
 Besides, you need to do additional configurations of Docker on Windows or macOS system.

 #### 3.2.1.
 Docker Installation

+First of all, check whether you have installed Docker on your system.
+For Linux users, input command `docker -v` in terminal.
+If the output shows the Docker version, such as `Docker version 18.09.5, build e8ff056`, it means Docker has been installed on the system.
+For macOS and Windows users, you can check your Application / Program list to find Docker Desktop or Docker Toolbox.

 Here are some essential instructions for installing Docker on different systems.
 Install Docker on Linux is the easiest.